browserengineering/book/book/visual-effects.md

 1 means fully opaque, and 0 means fully transparent, just like for `opacity`.[^alpha-vs-opacity]

-[^alpha-vs-opacity]: The difference between opacity and alpha is a big confusing.
+[^alpha-vs-opacity]: The difference between opacity and alpha is often confusing.
 To remember the difference, think of opacity as a *visual effect* applied to content, but alpha as a part of a pixel.
 In fact, whether there is an alpha channel to a color at all is often an implementation choice.
 An